HOW TO FILL IN AN ET1 FORM

 A few points to note about sections 1 – 7

-- Section 2 – This is where you put the respondents’ details.
-The respondent is the employer against whom you are making the claim(s).
+Section 2 – This is where you put the respondents’ details.
+The respondent is the employer against whom you are making the claim(s) and it is very important to get this correct to prevent having to make an application to change it to the Employment Tribunal.
 The respondent’s name should match the respondent’s name on your Acas conciliation certificate.
+If in doubt, you can check for their name on Companies House.

-- Section 2.3 – Here you add the Acas certificate number we referred to above.
+Section 2.3 – Here you add the Acas early conciliation certificate number we referred to above.
 It is important to ensure that you add the certificate number accurately.

 Section 8 is the most important part of the ET1 form.
 This is where you will explain to the tribunal the type of claim you are making and set out the details of your case.